timbeaudet/knowledge_base/notes/basics_of_mysql.md

 - When testing for `NULL` always use `IS` or `IS NOT` instead of arithmetic operators (>=, <=, <>, =)
 - If a query shows warnings, use `SHOW WARNINGS;` to display them.
+- TRUNCATE table_name; will clear all data and resets auto_increment and "stuff".

 ### Other References